hesreallyhim/test-github-cache-bust/README.md

 ### OK, so what?

 GitHub uses a service called [camo](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-anonymized-urls) for image caching and privacy/anonymization.
-That means that if you are serving an image with dynamic content, changes to the content may not be reflected right away.
+That means that if you are serving an image with dynamic content[^1], changes to the content may not be reflected right away.
 This repo illustrates different approaches to cache-busting so you can see for yourself what works or does not work at the current point in time.

 ## 1. Baseline (no cache-busting techniques applied)